I hereby give notice that an ordinary meeting of the Hibiscus and Bays Local Board will be held on:

 Māori impact statement

-54. Many local board decisions are of importance to and impact on Māori.
-Local board agreements and the annual budget are important tools that enable and can demonstrate the council’s responsiveness to Māori.
+69. Many local board decisions are of importance to and impact on Māori.
+Local board agreements and the Annual Budget are important tools that enable and can demonstrate the council’s responsiveness to Māori.

-56. Analysis provided of consultation feedback received on the proposed annual budget includes submissions made by mana whenua and the wider Māori community who have interests in the rohe / local board area.
-The Hibiscus and Bays Local Board did not receive any submissions directly from mana whenua or matawaaka.
+71. Analysis provided of consultation feedback received on the proposed Annual Budget includes submissions made by mana whenua and the wider Māori community who have interests in the rohe / local board area.

-57. Ongoing conversations between local boards and Māori will assist to understand each other’s priorities and issues.
+72. Ongoing conversations between local boards and Māori will assist in understanding each other’s priorities and issues.
 This in turn can influence and encourage Māori participation in the council’s decision-making processes.

 Ngā ritenga ā-pūtea

-60. The local board also provides input to regional plans and proposals.
-There is information in the council’s consultation material for each plan or proposal with the financial implications of each option outlined for consideration.
+76. The local board also provides input to regional plans and policies.
+There is information in the council’s consultation material for each proposal with the financial implications of each option outlined for consideration.

 Ngā raru tūpono me ngā whakamaurutanga